ikhsan-fauji/order-summary-component-main/README-template.md

 # Frontend Mentor - Order summary card solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Hello my name is Ikhsan Fauji, and this is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+Really interesting to do this challence because it has amazing design with clear user experience.
 ## Table of contents

 - [Overview](#overview)